Treating double vision

 - making any double vision worse

-- having a poor result from the operation that could mean you need further squint surgery
+- having a poor result from the operation, which could mean you need further squint surgery – this is estimated to affect around 1 in 10 people who have squint surgery

 Your eyecare team will discuss the risks and benefits with you.